AdrielSantoss/AdrielSantoss/README.md

 ## 📫 Let's connect!

-Feel free to reach out or explore my work! 🚀
+Feel free to get in touch or explore my work! 🚀

 ---